vdavez/website/content/posts/2024-01-14-maps-in-python.md

 slug-title: maps-in-python
 date: 2024-01-14
 draft: false
-title: "Using python map() instead of pandas .apply()"
+title: 'Using python map() instead of pandas .apply()'
-subtitle: "A small code tweak to improve performance and code reuse"
+subtitle: 'A small code tweak to improve performance and code reuse'
-description: "zvenyach.com | A TIL about the python map() function"
+description: 'zvenyach.com | A TIL about the python map() function'
-images: ["/images/more_you_know.png"]
+images: ['/images/more_you_know.png']
-categories: ["til"]
+categories: ['til']
 tags: []
 ---